HSDA – UW Chapter of the Hispanic Dental Association

 SouthEast Asian Student Dental Association

 The SouthEast Asian Student Dental Association was created to serve our community by increasing access to care and educating the student body and dental field about the healthcare disparities that exist among the various groups in the South East Asian Community We focus on volunteering at outreach events, such as “Tet in Seattle” and “Khmer Health Fair.”
 As a newer club, we always looking for more opportunities to reach out to the community and collaborate with other organizations Membership is open to any student at the UW School of Dentistry.
-Members can join by filling out this link.

 President: Andy Nguyen